5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 # How to create/modify a Layout-ID for AppleALC
-🚧 This guide is a work in progress, so don't follow it yet.

 ## I. Introduction
 This is my attempt to provide an up-to-date guide for creating/modifying Layout-IDs for the AppleALC kext to make audio work on a Hackintosh in 2022 (and beyond).